pallets-eco/flask-social/docs/index.rst

 .. autoexception:: flask_social.ConnectionNotFoundError

+.. _signals:

 Signals
 -------

-See the `Flask documentation on signals`_ for information on how to use these signals in your code.
+See the Flask documentation on signals for information on how to use these signals in your code.

 .. data:: social_connection_created